vmware-serengeti/doc/wiki/Toubleshooting-Guide-for-Serengeti.md

 If you start up the Serengeti server from source code, you must check the VC configuration at serengeti.properties to make sure vCenter Server address and login account are correct.

 The following example shows output during cluster creation when vCenter Server connection fails.

 ![(attachements/image007.png)](https://github.com/vmware-serengeti/doc/raw/master/wiki/attachements/image007.png)
 ##  How to change the log level at Serengeti
 The Serengeti system uses log4j to log out debug or error messages.
 You can change the /opt/serengeti/conf/log4j.properties file to customize the log level.
 The backend task will also consumes this log level.
-##  Cluster task failure after 50%, with distro downloading failure
+##  Cluster task failed after 50%, with distro downloading failure
 If cluster creation fails with bootstrap failure and for the failed virtual machine, the downloading distro failed.
 The probably reason is that the distro server is down.

 The following example shows the output of cluster creation when there is a problem with the distro server.

 ![(attachements/image008.jpg)](https://github.com/vmware-serengeti/doc/raw/master/wiki/attachements/image008.jpg)

 You can view error messages at /opt/Serengeti/logs/task/19/stdout.log.
 For example:

 ![(attachements/image009.jpg)](https://github.com/vmware-serengeti/doc/raw/master/wiki/attachements/image009.jpg)

 To fix this problem, you can reset the Serengeti services by running serengeti-stop-services.sh and serengeti-start-services.sh.

 NOTE: make sure the script is running correctly.
 If any process is not stopped successfully, you must stop that service manually before you run the serengeti-start-services.sh script to start services.
 You can then resume the cluster creation or rerun the previous cluster creation command.
-##  Cluster task failure after 50%, with failed to startup Hadoop service.
+##  Cluster task failed after 50%, with failed to startup Hadoop service.
 If a cluster fails with a bootstrap failure and for failed virtual machine, the Hadoop service has not started.
 The error probably is because user defined too small virtual machine box.
 The CPU or memory is not enough to startup the service.
 Check your cluster spec file.

 There is no command to resize the virtual machine CPU/memory directly.
 For this error, you must delete the current cluster and recreate the cluster with a larger CPU/memory configuration.